-Before my first visit to the City of David (about a decade ago), I never thought about the location of the Old City.
-I assumed that its current location is the same as it always was.
-But if you stop for a second and think, then you understand one simple thing.
+Before my first visit to the City of David (about a decade ago), I had never considered the location of the Old City.
+I assumed its current location was the same during all periods.
+But if you ponder, you understand one simple thing.
 People can not survive without water.
-And there are no water sources neither in nor near the Old City.
-Moreover, if water sources did not change, then the ancient Jerusalem, the Old City, was at another place.
-And indeed it was not where the Old City is today.
-It was to the south.
+And there are no water sources in or near the Old City.

 Of course, this photo is a combo of ancient and modern.
 But it explains how ancient Jerusalem looked.

-When pilgrims arrived in Jerusalem, they first bathed in Pool of Siloam (at the bottom).
+When pilgrims arrived in Jerusalem, they first bathed in the Pool of Siloam (at the bottom).
 Then they walked up along the market and purchased whatever they needed.
-Towards the top of the illustration, you can see the outer wall.
+Towards the top of the illustration, you can see the outer Wall.
 Behind it is the modern Davidson Center – Jerusalem Archaeological Park.
-By the way, the City of David organizes tours at Davidson Center as well.
 And only then pilgrims reached the Temple Mount.

-Thus the City of David is considered as the original core settlement in Jerusalem.
+Thus the City of David is considered the original core settlement in Jerusalem.

 There are two trails in the City of David.
 The trails are marked in red and yellow.

 Both of the trails start and end at the same place.
-But after several POI, they split.
+But after several points of interest, they split.
 The red trail leads you through the water tunnel, and the yellow goes through the dry tunnel.
-Let’s look at the trail map above in the maps section.
+You can find the trail map above in the maps section.

 The Large Stone Structure

-The Large Stone Structure (POI #2) is located under the ticket office and this is where our visit starts.
+The Large Stone Structure (point of interest #2) is located under the ticket office, where all visits start.